OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ```

 ### Memory Corruption Bugs
 iOS applications have various ways to run into memory corruption bugs: first there are the native code issues which have been mentioned in the general Memory Corruption Bugs section.
-Next, there are various unsafe operations with both objective-c and Swift to actually wrap around native code which can create issues.
+Next, there are various unsafe operations with both Objective-c and Swift to actually wrap around native code which can create issues.
 Last, both Swift and Objective-C implementations can result in memory leaks due to retaining objects which are no longer in use.

 #### Static Analysis